 Foster's (1996) weighted wavelet Z-transform (WWZ).
 Wavelet analysis examines the frequency distribution of a non-stationary signal using a set of fully scalable modulated windows that have compact support in time (i.e., decays to zero quickly) and are band-limited in the frequency domain.
 These window functions resemble tiny waves that grow and decay in short periods of time and hence have the name “wavelets” (Grossmann and Morlet, 1984).

 To analyze non-stationary and irregularly sampled signals, we need an extension of the classic wavelet formalism.
-Foster (1996), which defines the WWZ, developed such extension as a suitable weighted projection method re-orthogonalizing the three basic functions (real and imaginary part of the Morlet wavelet and a constant) by rotating the matrix of their scalar products.
+Foster (1996), who defines the WWZ, developed such extension as a suitable weighted projection method re-orthogonalizing the three basic functions (real and imaginary part of the Morlet wavelet and a constant) by rotating the matrix of their scalar products.
 He furthermore introduces statistical F-tests to distinguish between periodic components and a noisy background signal.

 3.5 Wavelet filtering (Decomposition and reconstruction)